 With latest scores and headlines sent straight to your device, personalisation and much more, ensure you have a great sporting life with BBC Sport.

-This week's sport on the BBC includes the World Snooker Championship, Champions League semi-finals and the Azerbaijan Grand Prix
+This week's sport on the BBC includes The Open, the German Grand Prix and the deciding ODI between England and India.